theopin/tp/docs/UserGuide.md

 ### 4.4.1.
 Viewing help: `/help`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 >Format: `/help`
 >
 If you forgot the syntax of a certain command, you can simply type `/help`.
-It will list all the possible commands that can be executed in the application together with its format and example.
+It lists all the possible commands that can be executed in the application together with its format and example.
 Below is what you should expect to see.

 ![image](https://i.ibb.co/n7gWdpQ/image.png)